BMW i3 review - MPG, CO2 and running costs

-Day-to-day running is cheap as chips, but you pay for the privilege at both ends through a high list price and poor residuals
+Day-to-day running is cheap as chips, but you pay for the privilege at both ends through a high list price and average residuals

 The BMW i3’s economy will depend greatly on the driving you do.
 Keep the battery topped up and stick to shorter trips and the range will be useful for most.
 According to the official tests, the sportier i3s offers 13 miles less from a full charge than the standard i3, but BMW claims that the ‘real-world’ ability for both is up to 160 miles.

-An overnight charge should cost no more than a couple of pounds, while the i3 is currently exempt from road fund licence, Benefit-in-Kind company car tax and the London congestion charge.
+An overnight charge should cost around £5 on a domestic tariff, while the i3 is currently exempt from road fund licence, Benefit-in-Kind company car tax and the London congestion charge.
 However, bear in mind that it’ll take almost 20 hours to fully charge the i3’s batteries from a standard three-pin wall socket.
 But, if you fit a 7kW wallbox at home, you can reduce this to around six hours.

 There’s a choice of Comfort, EcoPro and EcoPro+ drive modes, and the latter two are designed to save energy, with EcoPro+ going as far as switching off the climate control and limiting speed to 56mph to maximise range.